GeoDataFrame

 Create a new GeoDataFrame.

-with type annotations added for the st
+with type annotations added for

 Examples: